Chris Columbus (filmmaker): Upcoming projects

-Columbus has been attached as a director to upcoming films; a Hello Ghost remake was announced in 2011, while Melody and a Five Nights at Freddy's film adaptation were both announced in 2015.
-However, as of September 29, 2021, Columbus has officially backed out of his involvement of the Five Nights at Freddy's film.
-Speaking to Slashfilm in 2017, Columbus said he has written a script for Gremlins 3 which is currently in development.
+Columbus has been attached as a director to a Hello Ghost remake, announced in 2011.
+In 2017, Columbus said he had written a script for Gremlins 3.

+In January 2025, it was reported by Deadline that Columbus was writing sequels to Gremlins and The Goonies for Warner Bros., which were later confirmed by the studio.

 Filmmaking style

-Columbus' films are often grounded in stories about unconventional families and explore characters who lose their loved ones.
+Columbus's films are often grounded in stories about unconventional and dysfunctional families, and explore characters who lose their loved ones.
 He is regarded as a "sentimental" filmmaker due to his exploration of contemporary domesticity.
 "One of the themes I've always been fascinated by is a character facing the potential of losing their family and what that means," Columbus said in 2017.
 Columbus is also known for creating "emotionally vivid scenes", and admits that he is drawn to extreme emotions.

 Burhan Wazir of The Guardian states that Columbus prefers characters that are the "everyday American men, women, and children who struggle to uphold family traditions against a changing, sometimes intimidating society".
 In 1993, Columbus said: "I can understand the validity of showing people the ugliness of the world, but I also think there is a place for movies to leave people with a sense of hope.
-If your film isn't going to do that, I just don't think it's worth making".
-Culture website, The Take, opined that Columbus excels in creating family-oriented films but lacks a "distinct cinematic style to his work".
+If your film isn't going to do that, I just don't think it's worth making."
+Culture website The Take opined that Columbus excels in creating heartwarming family films with untrained child actors, but found box office success without an "incredibly distinct cinematic style" to his work.

+Columbus has served as a mentor to Robert Eggers since The Witch.

 Personal life

-Columbus married choreographer Monica Devereux in 1983.
-The couple have four children named Eleanor, Violet, Brendan, and Isabella.
-Eleanor had a non-speaking role as Susan Bones in the first two Harry Potter films which her father directed.
-The family reside in San Francisco.
+Columbus resides in San Francisco.
 Columbus endorsed Democratic candidate Hillary Clinton in the 2016 United States presidential election.
 He is also a partner at Ocean Blue Entertainment, a creative content company focused on film production.

 Filmography

 Critical reception

-Below are the average ratings of Columbus's films provided by two review aggregator websites.
+Below are the average ratings of Columbus's films provided by two review aggregator websites: